Lecturer in Strategy

 Hours: Full time 35 hours per week

-Application Process: To apply, please e-mail your cover letter and CV, quoting reference number: NCI0725 and job title to: email@example.com by 5pm, Monday 5th June 2017 .
+Application Process: To apply, please e-mail your cover letter and CV in PDF format ONLY, quoting reference number: NCI0817 to: firstname.lastname@example.org by 5pm, Monday 22nd April 2019.

 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act 2001.

 The functions and responsibilities assigned to the Lecturer in Strategy are based on the current stated role and objectives of the College.
 These functions and responsibilities may alter in line with any change in the role and objectives of the College.